tleeuwenburg/wordgraph/wordgraph/Acknowledgments.md

 Acknowledgments
 ===============

 Thanks got to Nick Farrell and Katie Cunningham for the inspiration to take on this work.
+Please add yourself to the contributors section whenever you submit code for the first time.

 BDFL: Tennessee Leeuwenburg